daffainfo/ctf-writeup/SEETF 2023/🎓🌎 Express JavaScript Security/README.md

 > My first JavaScript project.

 ## About the Challenge
-We have been given a source code that contains some files with `.js` and `.ejs` extensions (You can download the file [here](dist_express-javascript-security_31d3740ae934682d8c36d3a3182c29981e0c9909)).
+We were given a source code that contains some files with `.js` and `.ejs` extensions (You can download the file [here](dist_express-javascript-security_31d3740ae934682d8c36d3a3182c29981e0c9909)).
 Here is the content of main.js

 ```js
 const express = require('express');